1 free admission to the pool

 Yes, we offer rates adapted to group bookings.
 These pricing conditions are tailored according to the size of the group and the nature of the service.
 To receive a personalized quote, please send your request to our sales department: [commercial@satelc.fr](mailto:commercial@satelc.fr).

-Where can we eat in the mountains in La Clusaz in summer?
+Where can we eat in the mountains in summer in La Clusaz?

-At the top of the Crêt du Merle chairlift, the restaurant Chez Arthur will welcome you.
-On the Beauregard plateau, with its impressive 360° view, you have a choice: at the arrival of the Beauregard gondola, the restaurant Le 1647 and its beautiful sunny terrace will welcome you.
-A few steps lower, you will find Le Grizzly, a typical restaurant.
-Along your walk, La Ferme des Corbassières will welcome you for a snack or a meal (by reservation) featuring farm cheeses.
-Bonus: its panoramic view of the Aravis range.
+At the arrival point of the Crêt du Merle chairlift, the Chez Arthur restaurant will welcome you.
+On the Beauregard plateau with its impressive 360° view, you have a choice: at the arrival point of the Beauregard gondola, the Le 1647 restaurant and its beautiful sunny terrace will welcome you.
+A little further down, you will find Le Grizzly, a typical restaurant.
+Along your walking route, La Ferme des Corbassières will welcome you for a snack or a meal (by reservation) featuring cheeses from the farm.
+Bonus: its panoramic view of the Aravis mountain range.

 Terms and validity

-I bought a 10-ride sled card or a single ascent on the Beauregard gondola.
+I bought a card for 10 luge rides or a single ascent on the Beauregard gondola.
 Is there a time limit to use it?

-Single rides are valid for the entire current summer season, from the opening to the closing of the lifts.
-Please note: a ride purchased during summer 2026 will not be valid for summer 2027.
+Single ascents are valid for the entire current summer season, from the opening to the closing of the lifts.
+Please note: a single ascent purchased during summer 2026 will not be valid for summer 2027.
+Multi-ride cards, on the other hand, are valid during summer 2026 and summer 2027, giving you complete freedom to choose the ideal time to enjoy them.

 What is the validity of a season pass?

-The season pass is valid for the entire summer season, from the first to the last day the lifts are open.
+The season pass is valid for the entire summer season, from the first to the last day of lift operation.
 It therefore gives you unlimited access to the lifts throughout this period.
-Please note that, like all our passes, the season pass does not include access to the wood sled or meadow sled, which require a separate access ticket, except for holders of an Integral season pass purchased during pre-sale, who receive one wood sled ride free of charge.
+Please note that, like all our passes, the season pass does not include access to the forest luge and the meadow luge, which require a separate ticket, except for holders of an Integral season pass purchased during the presale, who receive one forest luge ride free of charge.

 Age categories

 Access to the lifts is free for children under 5 years old.
-However, a pass is still required to access the facilities: you therefore need to obtain one for your child, even if free of charge, upon presentation of proof of age.
-As for the support card: since the pass is digital, it requires a rechargeable hands-free card.
-If you already have one, all you need to do is reload it.
+However, a pass is still required to access the facilities: you therefore need to obtain one for your child, even free of charge, upon presentation of proof of age.
+Regarding the card: as the pass is ticketless, it requires a rechargeable hands-free card.
+If you already have one, simply reload it.
 Otherwise, you must buy a card for €2.

-My son will be 8 / 15 during our stay.
+My son will turn 8 / 15 during our stay.
 Which fare applies to the pass?

-The age taken into account for the fare is that of the first day the pass is valid.
-For example, a child who is 15 on July 23 and buys a weekly pass starting on July 21 will benefit from the junior fare (under 15) for the entire duration of the pass.
+The age taken into account for choosing the fare is the age on the first day of validity of the pass.
+For example, a child who is 15 on July 23 and buys a weekly pass starting July 21 will benefit from the junior fare (-15 years old) for the entire duration of the pass.
 On the other hand, if the pass starts on July 23 (their birthday) or later, they will need to choose an adult pass.

 Hands-free card